aspose-cad-cloud/aspose-cad-cloud-dotnet/README.md

 # Aspose.CAD Cloud SDK for .NET [![NuGet](https://img.shields.io/nuget/v/Aspose.CAD-Cloud.svg)](https://www.nuget.org/packages/Aspose.CAD-Cloud/)
+[Aspose.CAD Cloud](https://products.aspose.cloud/cad) is a true [REST API](https://apireference.aspose.cloud/cad/) that enables you to perform a wide range of CAD and BIM drawings processing operations including manipulation, export and conversion in a cloud, with zero initial costs.

-This repository contains Aspose.CAD Cloud SDK for .NET source code.
-This SDK allows you to perform a wide range of CAD drawing processing operations including creation, manipulation and conversion in the cloud, with zero initial costs and gain all benefits of strong types and IDE highlights.
+This repository contains [Aspose.CAD Cloud .NET SDK](https://products.aspose.cloud/cad/net) source code which is written in C#.
+This SDK allows you to work with Aspose.CAD Cloud REST APIs in your .NET applications quickly and easily, with zero initial cost and gain all benefits of strong types and IDE highlights.

 # Key Features